Troupville, Lowndes County, GA

 - Joshua Griffith, Sales Agent for the Wiregrass Reporter (Thomas County newspaper)

 - Barney Howell – in the 1840s “was mail carrier between this neighborhood [Thomasville] and Monticello, Florida, making the horseback journey with great regularity and going via Troupville, which was then county seat of Lowndes County.”
-He was a resident of Thomas County, and a brother of Caswell Howell.
+He was a resident of Thomas County and a brother of Caswell Howell, who served as one of the early members of the Baptist Church at Milltown, GA.

 - Thomas Hughes Hines, Attorney at Law, residing at Stansell’s hotel, 1850; doing business as the firm Nelson & Hines, 1852, and on his own account in 1853